Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

 To validate the performance of our approach, we test our network on both in-distribution and out-of-distribution datasets.
 In particular, the in-distribution datasets are randomly selected from our test data~(as shown in Figures~\ref{fig:mam_result}(a) and (d)).
-Two out-of-distribution datasets, i.e., Marmousi and Overthrust~\cite{aminzadeh1996three} velocity maps, are selected for testing due to their popularity~(as shown in Figures~\ref{fig:mam_result}(b) and (e), and Figures~\ref{fig:mam_result}(c) and (f), respectively).
-We smooth the Marmousi and Overthrust velocity maps by a Gaussian filter with random standard derivation from 0 to 10 to validate if the low-resolution inversion can extract a low-resolution velocity map even the data generated by velocity maps with different resolution.
+Two out-of-distribution datasets, i.e., Marmousi and Overthrust~\cite{aminzadeh1996three} velocity models, are selected for testing due to their popularity~(as shown in Figures~\ref{fig:mam_result}(b) and (e), and Figures~\ref{fig:mam_result}(c) and (f), respectively).
+We smooth the Marmousi and Overthrust velocity models by a Gaussian filter with random standard derivation from 0 to 10 to validate if the low-resolution inversion can extract a low-resolution velocity model even if the data are generated by velocity models with different resolution.